BIO 385 — Invertebrate Zoology

 • Radula (band of teeth in esophagus)

-• Additional classes not covered in lab:
+• The Class Aplacophora will not covered in lab

 Class Polyplacophora — Chitons